linuxkay/python/README.md

 match.py is a command launcher based on keyword saved at word.txt

+pandas.py is a web scraper.
+Scrape table and save it as csv file.

+peer.py and broker.py are UDP messenger.

 rec.py, renkenmatch.py and tcprec.py are TCP version of message receiver.

+send.py and 2.py are UDP message sender.
+The goal was send message as fast as possible.

 ## Requirements